korcankaraokcu/PINCE/README.md

 TODO: Include build status with the title when test coverage increases and Travis is maintained [![Build Status](https://travis-ci.org/korcankaraokcu/PINCE.svg?branch=master)](https://travis-ci.org/korcankaraokcu/PINCE) -->
 PINCE is a front-end/reverse engineering tool for the GNU Project Debugger (GDB), focused on games.
 However, it can be used for any reverse-engineering related stuff.

 PINCE is an abbreviation for "PINCE is not Cheat Engine".
-PINCE is in development right now, read [Features](#features) part of the project to see what is done and [Roadmap](CONTRIBUTING.md#roadmap) part to see what is currently planned.
+R You can now open the new result map file which should filtered out pointer chains that are not present in both scans.ead [Features](#features) part of the project to see what is done and [Roadmap](CONTRIBUTING.md#roadmap) part to see what is currently planned.
 Also, please read [Wiki Page](https://github.com/korcankaraokcu/PINCE/wiki) of the project to understand how PINCE works.

 ### [Feel free to join our discord server!](https://discord.gg/jVt3BzTSpz)

-*Disclaimer: Do not trust to any source other than [Trusted Sources](#trusted-sources) that claims to have the source code or package for PINCE and remember to report them **immediately***
+*Disclaimer: Do not trust to any source other than this GitHub repo that claims to have the source code or package for PINCE and remember to report them **immediately***

 *Disclaimer: **YOU** are responsible for your actions.
 PINCE does **NOT** take any responsibility for the damage caused by the users*